Chat with us

 Also Read: Benefits and Challenges of Shift Left Test in the SDLC

-There are lots of ways through which shift left approach influences software development.
+There are lots of ways through which the shift left approach influences software development.
 Check out the following vital points concerned with the shift left approach.

 • The Shift Left approach focuses on involving testers in all critical stages of the program.
 It enables the testers to focus on both defect detection and defect prevention to drive the business goals.